iamjoshk/ccwgtv-remote-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)
 [![buymeacoffee_badge](https://img.shields.io/badge/Donate-buymeacoffe-ff813f?style=flat)](https://www.buymeacoffee.com/schilea)

-CCwGTVRemoteCard is a custom web component designed to act as a virtual remote control for Google TV.
+Chromecast with Google TV Remote Card (CCwGTVRemoteCard) is a custom web component designed to act as a virtual remote control for Google TV.
 It integrates with Home Assistant to control Android TV devices, allowing you to navigate the interface, adjust the volume, and launch apps like YouTube and Netflix.

 This component leverages the Home Assistant Android TV Remote integration for seamless control of your Google TV or Android TV device.

 ## Prerequisites
-Before you can use the CCwGTVRemoteCard, you need to set up the Android TV Remote integration in Home Assistant:
+Before you can use the Chromecast with Google TV Remote Card (CCwGTVRemoteCard), you need to set up the Android TV Remote integration in Home Assistant:

 Set up the Home Assistant Android TV Remote Integration https://www.home-assistant.io/integrations/androidtv_remote/.